Lawrie McKinna: Management career

 He left Parramatta Power in 2002 to take over as manager of Northern Spirit.
-His first season as a NSL coach was extremely promising and successful as he beat many accomplished coaches, and was awarded with the NSL coach of the year award after taking the Northern Spirit to their first finals campaign for three years.
+His first season as a NSL coach was promising and successful as he beat many accomplished coaches, and was awarded with the NSL coach of the year award after taking the Northern Spirit to their first finals campaign for three years.

 Central Coast Mariners

 In 2005, he was named as manager of the new A-League club the Central Coast Mariners, earning the inaugural A-League coach of the year award after leading the Mariners to the grand final and winning the preseason cup.
 In May 2006 he signed a new five-year contract with the Mariners.

 McKinna was popular in the community for his insistence that all the players at the club engaged in community activities.
 This became a hallmark of his tenure at the fledgling club.

-In the 2006/2007 season, McKinna gave an interview during which his team were struggling for on field success.
+In the 2006–07 season, McKinna gave an interview during which his team were struggling for on field success.
 Notably saying how it was frustrating for him when the press report losses in matches but don't mention the long-term injury's to the sides key players like Nik Mrdja, Andre Gumprecht and Noel Spencer.
-In the interview he also talked about his footballing coaching licenses and mentions that he would be preparing to take his '"Asian 'B' license" course soon.
+In the interview he also talked about his footballing coaching licenses and mentions that he would be preparing to take his "Asian 'B' license" course soon.

-On 9 February 2010, it was announced that McKinna will take over as the Football and Commercial Operations Manager for the Mariners from the 2010/2011 season, with Graham Arnold replacing him as head coach.
+On 9 February 2010, it was announced that McKinna will take over as the Football and Commercial Operations Manager for the Mariners from the 2010–11 season, with Graham Arnold replacing him as head coach.